The-Starsies/SAKHAGROUP/readme.md

 ## Contact

-For any queries or suggestions, please contact Syed Ismail Shah.
+For any queries or suggestions, please contact Isaac towindo.
 Email: Zack85.email@gmail.com

 Enjoy building your personal website!